 Microlearning involves brief bursts of information that focus on a specific topic or task.
 As a general rule, corporate learners are able to complete the online training activity or module in just a few minutes, instead of sitting through long lectures or presentations during a traditional online training session.
 However, is this truly the best solution for your remote employees?
 Here are the most notable pros and cons of taking the corporate microlearning route in online training.

-1. Reduces Cognitive Overload
+1. Reduces cognitive overload

 Employees are able to access small bits of information instead of having to consume large quantities.
 This helps prevent cognitive overload so that they can absorb and assimilate the key takeaways.
-They’re able to get the skills and knowledge they require to overcome the current challenge and then move onto the next.
+They’re able to get the skills and knowledge they require to overcome the current challenge and then move on to the next.
 Microlearning doesn’t overburden the working memory, which can only hold a finite amount of information.
 Therefore, the brain is able to process the data and connect it to preexisting knowledge.

-This ties into the first benefit, as a reduction in cognitive overload leads to an increase in knowledge retention and recall.
+This ties into the first benefit, because a reduction in cognitive overload leads to an increase in knowledge retention and recall.
 Employees are more likely to remember what they’ve learned because they have the opportunity to reflect on and evaluate the information.
 They can see how it connects to real-world applications and put it into context.
 As a result, microlearning defies the “forgetting curve,” especially when it’s used as a reinforcement tool.

-3. Provides “Moment of Need” Support
+3. Provides “moment of need” support

-Microlearning is ideally suited for “just in time” online training due to the fact that it’s bite-sized and easily accessible.
+Microlearning is ideally suited for “just in time” online training due to the fact that it’s bite sized and easily accessible.
 More importantly, it’s topic centered.
 Each microlearning online training resource focuses on a specific topic, task, or learning objective.
 There isn’t time to cover too much information, just the essentials.
 However, you should consider creating mobile-friendly microlearning materials for modern corporate learners.
 They need to be able to access online training tutorials, simulations, and videos whenever, wherever.